Mottle: Measurement

 more visible the mottling effect.
 The measured values are displayed in a graph showing the mottle size on the X-axis and the rating value on the Y-axis.
 Thus, target values for small and large mottle sizes can be established for paint batch approval as well as process control.

 Military

-Military battledress often use a mottle pattern, such as Frog Skin and Flecktarn.
+Military combat uniforms often use a mottle pattern, such as Frog Skin and Flecktarn.